BBvmlabs/sonicsnap-music/README.md

 # sonicsnap-music
 SonicSnap is a custom-built offline music player application that places a heavy emphasis on audio engineering and visual fidelity.
+Its core features include custom music visualization, Fast Fourier Transform (FFT) logic, metadata extraction for spectrum analyzers, and interactive waveform seekbars.
+Alongside its robust local playback capabilities, the project roadmap includes integrating cloud-based streaming directly from Google Drive.